NilbinSec/DC32-Power-Glove-SAO/README.md

 # DC32-Power-Glove-SAO
 NilbinSec's DC32 SAO Repository

+# PCB Fabrication
+The only PCB Fab that we found that had the correct colors at a reasonable price was PCBBuy.com

+Recommend Grey soldermask with black silkscreen, we wpecifically chose HASL but ENIG could be picked if you wanted the words to pop in gold instead of silver.

 # BOM
 1. 2x 0805 SMD resistor 470R
 2. 3x 0807 Slow Fast Flashing RGB SMD Led -- Fast or Slow will work